sai02-creator/Project-2-/README.md

 # Project Title

-Simple overview of use/purpose.
+Quiz Website

 ## Description

-An in-depth paragraph about your project and overview of use.
+This website provides a variety of World Geography quizzes, allowing users to explore and expand their knowledge of countries, capitals, cities, landmarks, and other global features.
+It's a fun and educational platform for geography enthusiasts of all levels.

 ## Getting Started

 ### Dependencies

-- Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-- ex.
-Windows 10

-### Installing

-- How/where to download your program
-- Any modifications needed to be made to files/folders
+- This is accessible with every os like Windows,Mac,Linux

 ### How to run

+- This quiz contains five questions.
-- How to run the program
+- Please choose the correct answer .
-- Step-by-step bullets
+- Click next after selecting the answer .
+- You cannot cancel the answer once you choose it
+- You can see the score after finishing all five questions

 ```
 code blocks for commands
 ```

 ## Testing

 Contributors names and contact info

 ex.
 Dominique Pizzie